AlexSD92/stack_react/README.md

 5. Install the following using 'npm install':
     - react-bootstrap
     - react-router-dom
+    - axios
 6. In the command terminal, start the app by typing 'npm start'.
-7. Your project should not be hosted locally.
+7. Your project should be deployed locally.

 ##### Back End